Hartford circus fire: Segee's confession

 In 1950, Robert Dale Segee of Circleville, Ohio, claimed during a police interview that he was responsible for setting the fire.
 Following the interview, Segee signed a statement admitting to setting the circus fire, a series of other fires, and several murders since his youth.
 Segee, a 14-year-old roustabout for the show from June 30 to July 14, 1944, claimed that he had a nightmare in which an American Indian riding on a "flaming horse" told him to set fires.
 According to police authorities, Segee further stated that after this nightmare his mind went blank, and by the time it cleared the circus fire had been set.
 Some of Segee's hand-drawn images of his bizarre dreams, and images depicting his claimed murders, appeared in Life on July 17, 1950.

 In November 1950, Segee was convicted in Ohio of unrelated arson charges and sentenced to 44 years of prison time.
 However, Hartford investigators raised doubts over his confession, as he had a history of mental illness and it could not be proven that he was in Connecticut when the fire occurred.
 Connecticut officials were also not allowed to question Segee, even though his alleged crime had occurred in their state.
 Segee, who died in 1997, denied setting the fire as late as 1994 during an interview.
 Because of this, many investigators, historians and victims believe that the true arsonist—if it had indeed been arson—was never found.

-Legal
+Legal outcomes

 On July 7, 1944, charges of involuntary manslaughter were filed against five officials and employees of Ringling Bros.
 Within the ensuing days, the circus reached an agreement with Hartford officials to accept full financial responsibility and pay whatever amount the city requested in damages.
 The circus paid almost $5,000,000 to the 600 victims and families who had filed claims against them by 1954.
 All circus profits from the time of the fire until then had been set aside to pay off these claims.